EngHuseyinG/Portfolio/README.md

 ## About UI & Coding Organization

 - Web Page has only 1 scrollable sceen and it has 6 Sections (6 Container).
 Howewer, all navigation buttons scroll screen to sections
 - Page has 2 modes for Responsive Designs like monitor or mobile.
-It works by screen pixel of width
+It works by width of screen pixel.
 - All assets, texts and models are in [constants/] folder
 - Page has Turkish and English modes and Turkish texts are in [constants->text] folder.
 English mode works with Google Cloud Translation with Rest API
 - Project has writen with MVVM Design Patterns by provider.
 Provider backend view models in [viewmodels/] folder.